Skip to content

 11. Try On Again: Put on the ski pants and boots again to double-check the length and comfort.

-Now your ski pants are ready for the slopes with a customised hem.
 If you're unsure or uncomfortable doing this yourself, you can also take the pants to a professional tailor for hemming.